 Visual form constancy refers to the ability to mentally rotate or turn objects or [resize] a form in the mind in order to match a picture.
 This allows the child to recognize the shapes of letters and words, no matter their orientation.

 If a child struggles in this area, they will likely get overwhelmed by a page with a lot of words.
 This ability to distinguish an object from its background helps with reading skills.

 How Does Vision Therapy Help?

 A vision therapy treatment program can enhance visual-motor integration, visual memory, processing speed and more in order to improve a child’s visual processing skills and, in turn, help them to progress in the classroom and beyond.

 If you suspect your child has a visual processing disorder, it may be time to have your child’s vision evaluated.
-Call Brain Vision Institute in Schaumburg to schedule an appointment today.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Call Brain Vision Institute in South Barrington to schedule an appointment today.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.